-The Government of India Act 1919 itself stated that a commission would be appointed after ten years to investigate the progress of the governance scheme and suggest new steps for reform.
+The Government of India Act 1919 itself stated that a commission would be appointed after ten years to investigate the progress of the government scheme and suggest new steps for reform.

 In the late 1920s, the Conservative government then in power in Britain feared imminent electoral defeat at the hands of the Labour Party, and also feared the effects of the consequent transference of control of India to such an “inexperienced” body.

 Hence, it appointed seven MPs to constitute the promised commission to examine the state of Indian constitutional affairs.